-Some days ago, while talking with our CTO, Simon, he told me about a way of doing task estimations that I had never hear about before, it was called Poker Planning, he told me that the cards could be found online and that it is a fun and effective way of doing sprint planning and estimations.
+Some days ago, while talking with our CTO, Simon, he told me about a way of doing task estimations that I had never hear about before, it was called Poker Planning, he said to me that the cards could be found online and that it is a fun and effective way of doing estimations.
 So I decided to try it myself with one of our teams.

 I want to end this post with a saying I heard in one of the podcasts I listen to, “If you are the smartest person in the room… you are in the wrong room”.